 – The Federal Lawyer, March Issue 2018 –

-The vast majority result from gender inequality3 that manifests itself as entrenched discrimination in work and in life.4 It is against this challenging backdrop that Cambodia must measure the extent to which it adheres to Goal Five of the UN Sustainable Development Agenda—achieving gender equality and empower all women and girls.
+The vast majority result from gender inequality that manifests as entrenched discrimination in work and life.
+Against this challenging backdrop, Cambodia must measure the extent to which it adheres to Goal Five of the UN Sustainable Development Agenda—achieving gender equality and empowering all women and girls.